fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 // res4: Map[String, Int] = Map(john -> 20, marie -> 34)
 ```

-The interface follow three rules which ensure that if an `Optional` gives access to some value, then you can only modify this particular
+The interface follow three rules which ensure if an `Optional` successfully gives access to some value, then you can only
-section and nothing else.
+modify this particular section and nothing else.
 These rules are generally checked using property based testing:
-1. if `getOption(from) == None`, then `replace(x, from) == from`.
 1. if `getOption(from) == Some(x)`, then `replace(x, from) == from` .
 1. if `getOption(from) == Some(x)`, then `getOption(replace(y, from)) == Some(y)` .
+1. if `getOption(from) == None`, then `replace(x, from) == from`.

 Perhaps surprisingly, an `Optional` does not let you insert data.
 You can only change values that already exist, as this example shows.